Lighthouses of Guyana

 - Berbice Entrance Range Front (2)

 - Around 2011.
 Active; focal plane about 16 m (52 ft); quick-flashing white light.
 Approx. 16 m (52 ft) square skeletal tower mounted on a wood platform supported by wood piles.
 The tower also carries a diamond-shaped slatted daymark, painted red.
-Capt.
-Peter Mosselberger has a photo.
+Trabas has Capt.
+Peter's photo.
 This light replaced the light still listed by NGA, which had a focal plane of only 6 m (20 ft).
 According to Capt.
 Mosselberger, the range lights were upgraded after large quantities of bauxite began to be shipped from New Amsterdam.
 Located off the entrance to the Berbice estuary, which leads to the port of New Amsterdam.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty J6858; NGA 17324.

 - Berbice Entrance Range Rear (2)

 - Around 2011.
 Active; focal plane about 24 m (79 ft); white flash every 5 s.
 Approx. 24 m (79 ft) square skeletal tower with gallery, painted white and mounted on a wood platform supported by wood piles.
 The tower also carries a diamond-shaped slatted daymark, painted red.
-Capt.
-Peter's photo is at right.
+Trabas has Capt.
+Peter's photo (also seen at right).
 This light replaced the light still listed by NGA, which had a focal plane of only 12 m (39 ft).
 Located 1.4 km (0.9 mi) south southwest of the front light.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty J6858.1; NGA 17328.

 - #New Amsterdam

 - 1909.
 Inactive since sometime before 1975.
 Approx. 25 m (82 ft) square